KRTirtho/spotube/README.md

 1. [wikipedia_api](https://github.com/KRTirtho/wikipedia_api) - Wikipedia API for dart and flutter
 1. [skeletonizer](https://github.com/Milad-Akarie/skeletonizer) - Converts already built widgets into skeleton loaders with no extra effort.
 1. [app_links](https://github.com/llfbandit/app_links) - Android App Links, Deep Links, iOs Universal Links and Custom URL schemes handler for Flutter (desktop included).
-1. [win32_registry](https://win32.pub) - A package that provides a friendly Dart API for accessing the Windows Registry.
+1. [win32_registry](https://pub.dev/packages/win32_registry) - A package that provides a friendly Dart API for accessing the Windows Registry.
 1. [flutter_sharing_intent](https://github.com/bhagat-techind/flutter_sharing_intent.git) - A flutter plugin that allow flutter apps to receive photos, videos, text, urls or any other file types from another app.
 1. [flutter_broadcasts](https://pub.dev/packages/flutter_broadcasts) - A plugin for sending and receiving broadcasts with Android intents and iOS notifications.
 1. [freezed_annotation](https://pub.dev/packages/freezed_annotation) - Annotations for the freezed code-generator.
 This package does nothing without freezed too.
 1. [spotify](https://github.com/rinukkusu/spotify-dart) - An incomplete dart library for interfacing with the Spotify Web API.
+1. [bonsoir](https://bonsoir.skyost.eu) - A Zeroconf library that allows you to discover network services and to broadcast your own.
+Based on Apple Bonjour and Android NSD.
+1. [shelf](https://pub.dev/packages/shelf) - A model for web server middleware that encourages composition and easy reuse.
+1. [shelf_router](https://pub.dev/packages/shelf_router) - A convenient request router for the shelf web-framework, with support for URL-parameters, nested routers and routers generated from source annotations.
+1. [shelf_web_socket](https://pub.dev/packages/shelf_web_socket) - A shelf handler that wires up a listener for every connection.
+1. [web_socket_channel](https://pub.dev/packages/web_socket_channel) - StreamChannel wrappers for WebSockets.
+Provides a cross-platform WebSocketChannel API, a cross-platform implementation of that API that communicates over an underlying StreamChannel.
+1. [lrc](https://pub.dev/packages/lrc) - A Dart-only package that creates, parses, and handles LRC, which is a format that stores song lyrics.
+1. [pub_api_client](https://github.com/leoafarias/pub_api_client) - An API Client for Pub to interact with public package information.
+1. [pubspec_parse](https://pub.dev/packages/pubspec_parse) - Simple package for parsing pubspec.yaml files with a type-safe API and rich error reporting.
+1. [timezone](https://pub.dev/packages/timezone) - Time zone database and time zone aware DateTime.
+1. [crypto](https://pub.dev/packages/crypto) - Implementations of SHA, MD5, and HMAC cryptographic functions.
 1. [build_runner](https://pub.dev/packages/build_runner) - A build system for Dart code generation and modular compilation.
 1. [envied_generator](https://github.com/petercinibulk/envied) - Generator for the Envied package.
 See https://pub.dev/packages/envied.
-1. [flutter_distributor](https://distributor.leanflutter.org) - A complete tool for packaging and publishing your Flutter apps.
+1. [flutter_distributor](https://distributor.leanflutter.dev) - A complete tool for packaging and publishing your Flutter apps.
 1. [flutter_gen_runner](https://github.com/FlutterGen/flutter_gen) - The Flutter code generator for your assets, fonts, colors, … — Get rid of all String-based APIs.
 1. [flutter_launcher_icons](https://github.com/fluttercommunity/flutter_launcher_icons) - A package which simplifies the task of updating your Flutter app's launcher icon.
 1. [flutter_lints](https://pub.dev/packages/flutter_lints) - Recommended lints for Flutter apps, packages, and plugins to encourage good coding practices.
 1. [hive_generator](https://github.com/hivedb/hive/tree/master/hive_generator) - Extension for Hive.
 Automatically generates TypeAdapters to store any class.
 1. [json_serializable](https://pub.dev/packages/json_serializable) - Automatically generate code for converting to and from JSON by annotating Dart classes.
-1. [pub_api_client](https://github.com/leoafarias/pub_api_client) - An API Client for Pub to interact with public package information.
-1. [pubspec_parse](https://pub.dev/packages/pubspec_parse) - Simple package for parsing pubspec.yaml files with a type-safe API and rich error reporting.
 1. [freezed](https://pub.dev/packages/freezed) - Code generation for immutable classes that has a simple syntax/API without compromising on the features.
+1. [custom_lint](https://pub.dev/packages/custom_lint) - Lint rules are a powerful way to improve the maintainability of a project.
+Custom Lint allows package authors and developers to easily write custom lint rules.
+1. [riverpod_lint](https://riverpod.dev) - Riverpod_lint is a developer tool for users of Riverpod, designed to help stop common issues and simplify repetitive tasks.
 1. [flutter_desktop_tools](https://github.com/KRTirtho/flutter_desktop_tools) - Essential collection of tools for flutter desktop app development
 1. [piped_client](https://github.com/KRTirtho/piped_client) - API Client for piped.video
 1. [scrobblenaut](https://github.com/Nebulino/Scrobblenaut) - A deadly simple LastFM API Wrapper for Dart.
 So deadly simple that it's gonna hit the mark.